-Supabase provides a CLI so that you can develop your application locally, rather than connecting to a live project.
+Supabase provides a CLI so that you can develop your application locally, with the ability to deploy your application to the Supabase platform.

 This command will create a

 supabase folder which holds all the configuration for developing your project locally.

 Once all of the Supabase services are running, you'll see an output that contains your local Supabase credentials.